-Cancerous (malignant) tumors in the small intestine are very uncommon, occurring in fewer than 9,000 people in the United States each year.
+Cancerous (malignant) tumors in the small intestine are very uncommon, occurring in about 9,000 people in the United States each year.
 Adenocarcinoma is the most common type of cancer of the small intestine.
 Adenocarcinomas develop in the glandular cells of the lining of the small intestine.
 People with Crohn disease of the small intestine are more likely than others to develop adenocarcinoma.

 Adenocarcinoma may cause bleeding into the intestine, which shows up as blood in the stool, and obstruction, which in turn may lead to crampy abdominal pain, expansion (distention) of the abdomen, and vomiting.
 Sometimes cancers of the small intestine cause intussusception (one segment of the intestine slides into another, much like the parts of a telescope).

-A doctor may use an endoscope (a flexible viewing tube) passed through the mouth and down to the duodenum and part of the jejunum (the upper and middle sections of the small intestine) to locate the tumor and perform a biopsy (remove a tissue sample for examination under a microscope).
+A doctor may use an endoscope (a flexible viewing tube—see Endoscopy) passed through the mouth and down to the duodenum and part of the jejunum (the upper and middle sections of the small intestine) to locate the tumor and perform a biopsy (remove a tissue sample for examination under a microscope).
 A doctor can sometimes see tumors of the ileum (the lower section of the small intestine) by passing a colonoscope (an endoscope used to view the lower part of the digestive tract) through the anus, through the entire large intestine, and up into the ileum.

 If doctors are able to see the tumor with an endoscope, they may also remove it by applying an electrical current (electrocautery) or heat (thermal obliteration).